DogFoodAdvisor is reader supported See how

 What is a carnivorous omnivore?

 A carnivorous omnivore is an omnivore which has an evolutionary adaptation for eating meat.
 Dogs, for example, retain features such as sharp teeth and down-jaw movement showing a predisposition for meat consumption.
-However, their evolutionary adaptations and domestication mean they can thrive on plant or animal ingredients.
+However, their evolutionary adaptation and domestication mean they can thrive on plant or animal ingredients.

 So, are dogs 100% carnivores?